 Each year, our 5th–8th graders have the option of participating in an annual basketball tournament.
 The team practices from November to March, and this culminates in a tournament with other Lutheran schools held in Eau Claire, WI.
 This has been a great team-building experience, as well as providing fellowship with other Christian schools.

 We have developed a tradition of holding a Spring Fair every year.
 This is a chance for the students to explore a subject area in more depth.
-In the past, we have held a Science Fair, a Literature Tea, and an Art and Creative Writing Fair.
-We have also enjoyed performances of various Shakespeare plays.
+We typically follow a 3-year rotation of science fair, history fair, and a literature fair.
 These fairs have provided the students with an opportunity not only to research and prepare an exhibit, but also to polish their public speaking skills.